sergio11/coinscope/README.md

 **CoinScope** is a **native Android application** designed to monitor cryptocurrency prices and trends.
 Leveraging modern technologies, clean architecture principles, and best practices, it ensures a seamless and efficient experience for cryptocurrency enthusiasts.

+I would like to express my gratitude to [philipplackner/CryptoTracker](https://github.com/philipplackner/CryptoTracker) for providing the initial foundation for this project.
+The **CryptoTracker** repository served as a great starting point and inspiration for building a cryptocurrency tracking application.

+While the original project provided a solid base, I decided to implement a different architectural approach, focusing on **modularization** and applying **clean architecture principles**.
+This structure is more suited for long-term projects with larger teams, ensuring better scalability, maintainability, and flexibility as the project grows.

 <p align="center">
   <img src="https://img.shields.io/badge/Android%20Studio-3DDC84.svg?style=for-the-badge&logo=android-studio&logoColor=white" />
   <img src="https://img.shields.io/badge/kotlin-%237F52FF.svg?style=for-the-badge&logo=kotlin&logoColor=white" />